vishaaljr/Heart-Disease-Prediction-Project/README.md

 4.  **Push your changes to your forked repository:** `git push origin feature/your-feature-name`
 5.  **Submit a pull request to the main branch of this repository.**

-## License Information

-No license is specified for this project.
-All rights are reserved by the owner, vishaaljr.

-## Acknowledgments

-*   The original dataset used for training the model is publicly available and sourced from: (Original data source - if applicable, add source URL).